rsspdc/checklists/checklists/web-based-service.md

 ## Documentation

+- [ ] Project has README file
+- [ ] README provides a description of the project structure so that the user knows which directories to find things in
 <ul>
 <li>It is generally useful to split documentation in a project such as this by target audiences: users, developers, sysadmins.</li>
 <ul>